With the tab_style_body()

 -based statement as a list item.- columns

-however).
-Can either be a series of column names provided inc()
+The columns to which substitution operations are constrained.
+Can either be a series of column names provided in

 ,ends_with()